Mandelliant/nextbook/README.md

 # nextbook
-Randomly recommends a book to read based on a database
+Randomly recommends a book to read based on a csv database